heroahmadi/soulmateapp/README.md

 This will create 2 new container (MongoDB & Redis) and 1 docker volume to store database data.

-### Running app
+### Running the app

+This project includes executable file.
+To run it, do:

+    ./main

-Go to the project root, and run go run
+Or, if you want to run using go run, then run with:

     go run cmd/app/main.go

+App will be run on http://localhost:8080

 ### Running the tests
 The tests included in this project is a postman test.
 The exported file is in the root directory named `SoulmateApp.postman_collection`.